 At its board meeting, the cemetery board thanked all members for volunteering their time and monetary donations.

-It extended its thanks to:
+It extended special thanks to:

-Andy Ulven and family for mowing the cemetery.
-This was his last year on the job; he will graduate from college this spring.

-Val Hagene for mowing the Leif Erickson Cemetery for 2011 and all previous years.

-Val and Delores Hagene for auditing the association's books.

-Alene Grover Sladky for maintaining the web site.

-All who participated in the Memorial Day Service with a special thanks to Lloyd Gunderson, Harold Horpedahl, Kathy Krogstad, Orpha Hoelstad and Bruce Krogstad for making it a wonderful tribute and service.

-Aggregate Industries for donating two loads of gravel for distributing around the cemetery and church.
+- Andy Ulven and family for mowing the cemetery.
+This was his last year on the job; he will graduate from college this spring. - Val Hagene for mowing the Leif Erickson Cemetery for 2011 and all previous years. - Val and Delores Hagene for auditing the association's books. - Alene Grover Sladky for maintaining the web site. - All who participated in the Memorial Day Service with a special acknowledgement of the contributions of Lloyd Gunderson, Harold Horpedahl, Kathy Krogstad, Orpha Hoelstad and Bruce Krogstad. - Aggregate Industries for donating two loads of gravel for distributing around the cemetery and church.